In Focus: Researching primary physical education – Dr Gerald Griggs

-In the first of a new series of topical blogs from UCFB Academics, Dr Gerald Griggs, Head of Academics at UCFB Etihad Campus, reflects on his key research into primary physical education in England.
+In the first of a new series of In Focus articles from UCFB Academics, Dr Gerald Griggs, Head of Academics at UCFB Etihad Campus, reflects on his key research into primary physical education in England.

 Gerald has worked in education for over twenty years and brings a wealth of higher education experience to UCFB.
 He is a globally recognised figure in the field of primary physical education and to date has published four books and over thirty international peer reviewed journal articles.